siva010928/To-do/README.md

 To test things out, click on the route that is currently available and then click “try it out” and then “execute.”

+## AUNTHENTICATION

+You can see additional Authorize green button in  http://127.0.0.1:8000/docs#  page with the  interactive APIs. you can't execute a APIs without proper AUNTHENTICATION you should authorize first with correct credential even-though you already logged in with correct credentials.

 ### main.py

 ```python